What is Freemasonry?

 How much does it cost to be a Freemason?

-Members are invited to give to charity but this should always be within their means and it is entirely up to the individual how much they wish to contribute.
+Members are invited to donate to charity, but this should always be within your means and it is entirely up to you how much you wish to contribute.